Abelyem/User-Centric-Frontend-Development-Milestone-Project/README.md

   website.

 - Video - song placed below About-us section.
 Video works without any issues - can also continue to scroll the page to the next section without any interruption in video.
+Video settings not on autoplay - allows user to action this, and prevents confusion (e.g music does not start to play when user is on home page and not yet reached 'About-us' section of the site).

 ### section 5 (email subscription for more band updates section)